School of Humanities & Behavioral Science

 Visual Communication Design

 Logos, websites, packaging, posters…and more.
-Students majoring in visual communication design learn how to design for a variety of media.
+Students majoring in visual communication design at Anderson University learn how to design for a variety of media.
 However, graphic design is not just about what you make; it’s also about how you think.
 From the first sketch to the final pixel, we encourage our majors to develop both skill and understanding by using critical, creative thinking to solve the challenges of visual communication.
 As a design major, you’ll work both individually and in collaborative groups on various design projects.
 Through these projects, you’ll explore the vocabulary of the visual language: type and texture, form and space, symbol and icon.
 You also will be challenged to consider important theoretical issues: the influence of propaganda, the relationship between text and image, and the needs of a target audience.

 Traditional undergraduate students that receive financial aid, like scholarships, grants, loans, and work-study employment.